 In April 2017, Ralph Sweet decided to retire.
-Rather than close his doors, he handed the master key over to Joseph to continue the legacy but under Joseph’s own business name; Ralph took Joseph to several instrument maker conventions and introduced him about as the successor to Sweetheart Flute – and here we remain in the Ralph G Sweet Workshop on the Sweet Family Barn property in Enfield, CT.
+Rather than close his doors, he handed the master key over to Joseph to continue the legacy but under Joseph’s own business name; Ralph took Joseph to several instrument maker conventions and introduced him about as the successor to Sweetheart Flute – and here we remain in the Ralph G Sweet Workshop on the Sweet Family Barn property in Enfield, Connecticut, USA.
 Read about us here!

 PLEASE READ BEFORE GOING FURTHER.